 You sign both copies.
 Both copies are originals.
 There is no legal requirement to hand over one of your original Medical Treatment POAs to any of your attorneys.
 You may, however, wish to do so.
 At the very least:

 Australia is a federation of States.
 Each State has its own Medical POA.
-For example, an NSW Medical POA only works while you are in New South Wales.
+For example, a NSW Medical POA only works while you are in New South Wales.
 If you live in two States then you build two Medical POAs.
 Build the first Medical POA for one state.
 Build the second Medical POA, as a second document, for the other state.
 (You carry over the answers from the first document into the second document.
-This saves you having to answer the questions again.)
+This saves you from having to answer the questions again.)

 Can the guardian turn off life support?